kjetil-hoel/designsystem/packages/svelte/README.md

 2. Run `npm run dev`
 3. In your browser, navigate to the route you placed the component
 4. You should now be able to iterate over and test your component as you would in a regular Svelte application

+### Publishing to NPM

+0. Navigate to the /packages/svelte folder
+1. Use this terminal command to publish: npm publish --access public 1b.
+You may need to log in with NPM credentials if you haven't already done so